aymenhedi123/Federated_Learning_Internship/README.md

 ## IV.
 Requirements
 We use the following libraries:

-- TensorFlow: An open-source machine learning framework used for training and evaluating the models.
+- TensorFlow V. 2.11.0: An open-source machine learning framework used for training and evaluating the models.
-- Pandas: A data manipulation and analysis library.
+- Pandas V. 1.5.3: A data manipulation and analysis library.
-- NumPy: A library for numerical computations.
+- NumPy V. 1.23.5: A library for numerical computations.
-- Flask: A micro web framework for Python used to ensure communication via API for sending weights.
+- Flask V.  2.2.2: A micro web framework for Python used to ensure communication via API for sending weights.
 ---

 ## V. Script